trambarhq/relaks-django-todo-example/README.md

 }
 ```

-Basically, we create the data source (the Django adapter) and hands it to `FrontEnd`.
+Basically, we create the data source (the Django adapter) and hand it to `FrontEnd`.
 The refresh interval is set to a rather extreme 5 seconds.
 This is so that we would quickly see changes made through the Django admin tool.
 You can try it by logging into the admin tool at `http://127.0.0.1:8000/admin/` and manually adding a todo item.
 It should appear in the front-end after a few seconds.
 You can also try running multiple instances of the front-end in different browser windows.

 In an real-world app, something like 5 minutes would be more appropriate.